 What does play therapy involve?

-Play therapy involves a series of sessions - usually 30 to 45 minutes long - where a therapist will meet with a child to focus solely on their needs and the medium of play.
+Play therapy involves a series of sessions.
+Each is typically 30-45 minutes long.
+A therapist will meet with a child to focus solely on their needs and the medium of play.
 Some therapists may have experience working with siblings or groups of children but one-to-one sessions tend to be the most common form of play therapy.

 The first session will typically involve an assessment, in which the child's parent or carer talks to the therapist about their concerns.
 The therapist will analyse the child's strengths and difficulties, as well as their history in order to identify what stresses the child has been through so they can help them make sense of it.
 Information may also be required from the child's school and other significant adults in their lives.

-Future sessions will usually be held weekly at the same place and time - either at the child's home, school or at a clinic.
-This consistency helps to build a trusting relationship between the therapist and child, and thus improves the chances of effective treatment.
+Future sessions will usually be held weekly at the same place and time - either at the child's home, school or clinic.
+This consistency helps to build a trusting relationship between the therapist and child and thus improves the chances of effective treatment.
 If sessions are missed it may disrupt a child's progress.

-Some of the techniques used in play therapy are:
+Some of the techniques used in play therapy can include: